dfinity/awesome-internet-computer/README.md

 - [evm-rpc-canister-types](https://crates.io/crates/evm-rpc-canister-types) – Types for interacting with the EVM RPC canister.
 - [Chain-key ECDSA](https://internetcomputer.org/how-it-works/threshold-ecdsa-signing/) - Tech that allows creating transactions targeting various chains from canisters on the Internet Computer.
 - [B3Wallet](https://github.com/B3Pay/b3-wallet) - A decentralized wallet supporting multiple blockchains, including Ethereum, Bitcoin, and ICP.
+- [Chain Fusion Signer](https://github.com/dfinity/chain-fusion-signer) - A canister that does nothing but sign transactions for use on other blockchains.
+- [ic-pub-key](https://github.com/dfinity/ic-pub-key) - A TypeScript library for client-side key derivation on ICP.

 ### Bitcoin